skoolkid/skoolkit/sphinx/source/commands.rst

 If the input filename does not end with '.sna', '.szx' or '.z80', it is assumed to be a binary file.

-By default, any :ref:`control file <controlFiles>` or :ref:`skool file template <skoolFileTemplates>` whose name (minus the '.ctl' or '.sft' suffix) matches the input filename (minus the '.bin', '.sna', '.szx' or '.z80' suffix, if any) will be used, if present.
+By default, any file whose name is equal to the input filename (minus the '.bin', '.sna', '.szx' or '.z80' suffix, if any) followed by '.sft' will be used as a :ref:`skool file template <skoolFileTemplates>`.

+Otherwise, any files whose names start with the input filename (minus the '.bin', '.sna', '.szx' or '.z80' suffix, if any) and end with '.ctl' will be used as :ref:`control files <controlFiles>`.

 .. _sna2skool-conf: